fussybake/Movie-Description-Plugin-for-Torrent/README.md

  - The Pirate Bay
  - Kickass

- websites that integrates IMDB and/or FilmWeb description and movie ratings into torrent search results.
+ torrent websites that integrates IMDB and/or FilmWeb description and movie ratings into torrent search results.

 **version 0.2.9, last update: 2015-01-04**

 Use Cases
 --------------

-- *I browse TPB in search or interesting movies to watch, but need to check with movies site like IMDB to check if the movie is interesting*
+- *I browse torrent sites in search or interesting movies to watch, but need to check with movies site like IMDB to check if the movie is interesting*

  This plugin automatically extracts movie title from torrent title and downloads movie description with rating from IMDB and/or FilmWeb.